 14. Scavenger Hunt

 Effort: ✔ ✔

-While a scavenger hunt may require more involved preparation from your organization, the kids involved will appreciate the effort.
+While a scavenger hunt may require more preparation, the kids involved will appreciate your effort.

 Charge a small admission fee for kids to participate, and encourage the whole family to get involved.
-When planning your hunt, really get creative!
-There are a ton of fun ways to take your scavenger hunt to the next level:
+When planning your hunt, be sure to get creative!
+There are many fun ways to take your scavenger hunt to the next level, such as:

-- Tie the puzzles to your local community.
+- Tying the puzzles to your local community.
 Teach participating kids about your community’s history by incorporating local landmarks and historical sites.

-- Give it a seasonal theme.
-Regardless of the time of year, there is always a soon approaching holiday or season change that you can tie in.
+- Giving it a seasonal theme.
+Regardless of the time of year, there is always a soon-approaching holiday or season change that you can connect the hunt to.

-- Jazz it up with pop culture.
+- Jazzing it up with pop culture.
 Are there any books or movies that are particularly popular?
+Anything the kids just won’t stop talking about?
 Draw on those trends!

-The more creative you get, the more successful the event will be.
-If the event looks interesting, more people will want to sign up (and have fun completing it!)
+The more creative you are, the more successful the event will be.
+If your event looks interesting and fun, more people will want to sign up (and enjoy completing it!).

 15. Talent Show